MeaCulpitt/OmniRoute/docs/incentive_mechanism.md

 Miners are scored against this baseline.
 Over time:
 - Validators with better algorithms → more accurate scoring → higher trust
-- Market淘汰 validators with poor baselines
+- Market removes validators with poor baselines

 ---